brungo/geth/README.md

 #### Using the example ####

-Ejemplo sencillo para utilizar con la placa de evaluación Xilinx ML605, suponiendo que solamente se va a utilizar para enviar datos.
+Simple Xilinx ML605 Ethernet example, it's made only for data transmission.
- Cuenta con el core MAC Ethernet, GMII handler, rx & tx fifo controller y generadores de reset y clocks necesarios para el funcionamiento de los anteriores.
+It instatiates MAC Ethernet, GMII handler, rx & tx fifo controllers core, reset and clocks generators required for a correct operation.
- El uso básico del ejemplo consta en escribir datos en la FIFO de entrada,